-Resource attributes Table C-1

-Resource attributes Description ArgListValues (agent-defined) List of arguments passed to the resource's agent on each system.
-This attribute is resource-specific and system-specific, meaning that the list of values passed to the agent depend on which system and resource they are intended.
+Resource attributes Table C-1 Resource Description attributes ArgListValues List of arguments passed to the resource's agent on each system.
+This attribute is resource-specific and system-specific, meaning that the list of values passed to the agent depend (agent-defined) on which system and resource they are intended.
 The number of values in the ArgListValues should not exceed 425.
 This requirement becomes a consideration if an attribute in the ArgList is a keylist, a vector, or an association.
 Such type of non-scalar attributes can typically take any number of values, and when they appear in the ArgList, the agent has to compute ArgListValues from the value of such attributes.
 If the non-scalar attribute contains many values, it will increase the size of ArgListValues.
 Hence when developing an agent, this consideration should be kept in mind when adding a non-scalar attribute in the ArgList.
 Users of the agent need to be notified that the attribute should not be configured to be so large that it pushes that number of values in the ArgListValues attribute to be more than 425.
-Type and dimension: string-vector Default: non-applicable.
+Type and dimension: string-vector .
+Default: non-applicable.

-Resource attributes Description AutoStart (user-defined) Indicates if a resource should be brought online as part of a service group online, or if it needs the hares -online command.
-For example, you have two resources, R1 and R2.
+Resource attributes Description AutoStart (user-defined) Indicates if a resource should be brought online as part of a service group online, or if it needs the hares -online command. () For example, you have two resources, R1 and R2.
 R1 and R2 are in group G1.
 R1 has an AutoStart value of 0, R2 has an AutoStart value of 1.
 In this case, you see the following effects: hagrp -online G1 -sys sys1 Brings only R2 to an ONLINE state.
 The group state is ONLINE and not a PARTIAL state.
 R1 remains OFFLINE. hares -online R1 -sys sys1 Brings R1 online, the group state is ONLINE. hares -offline R2 -sys sys1 Brings R2 offline, the group state is PARTIAL.
 Resources with a value of zero for AutoStart, contribute to the group's state only in their ONLINE state and not for their OFFLINE state.
-Type and dimension: boolean-scalarDefault: 1 ComputeStats Indicates to agent framework whether or not to calculate the resource's monitor statistics. (user-defined) Type and dimension: boolean-scalarDefault: 0 ConfidenceLevel (agent-defined) Indicates the level of confidence in an online resource.
+Type and dimension: boolean-scalar Default: 1 ComputeStats Indicates to agent framework whether or not to calculate the resource's monitor statistics. (user-defined) Type and dimension: boolean-scalarDefault: 0 ConfidenceLevel Indicates the level of confidence in an online resource.
 Values range from 0-100.
-Note that some VCS agents may not take advantage of this attribute and may always set it to 0.
+Note that (agent-defined) some VCS agents may not take advantage of this attribute and may always set it to 0.
 Set the level to 100 if the attribute is not used.
-Type and dimension: integer-scalarDefault: 0 Critical (user-defined) Indicates whether a fault of this resource should trigger a failover of the entire group or not.
-If Critical is 0 and no parent above has Critical = 1, then the resource fault will not cause group failover.
-Type and dimension: boolean-scalar Default: 1
+Type and dimension: integer-scalarDefault: 0 Critical Indicates whether a fault of this resource should trigger a failover of the entire group or not.
+If Critical is 0 and no parent above has Critical $= 1$ then the resource fault will not cause group (user-defined) Critical is 0 and no parent above has Critical = 1, then the resource fault will not cause group failover.
+Type and dimension: boolean-scalarDefault: 1